Hola!

 My academic career path crosses several international borders.
 I began learning Spanish at McGill University in Canada, and completed my PhD at the University of Toronto, specialising in the work of contemporary Spanish women writers.

 After several years as a tutor in the Spanish Departments at the Universities of Toronto & Calgary, I moved to Australia in 1981.
-That saw the start of almost thirty years as an academic at La Trobe, including periods as Head of the Spanish Program and Deputy Dean of the Faculty of Humanities & Social Sciences.
+That saw the start of almost thirty years as an academic at La Trobe University, including periods as Head of the Spanish Program and Deputy Dean of the Faculty of Humanities & Social Sciences.

 After a brief period of retirement, I returned to La Trobe for eighteen months as Acting Director of the Academic Language and Learning Unit, overseeing the implementation of the Unit's restructure.
-In 2011, I became an Adjunct/Honorary member of the university, and in October 2022, was named an Adjunct Professor (Spanish Studies), with a focus on literary translation.
+In 2011, I became an Honorary member of the university, and in October 2022, was named an Adjunct Professor (Spanish Studies), with a focus on literary translation.

 For more information on my Academic career, see here